The deputy mayor shoved a form into the hands of a young Ngāti Rangiwewehi tāne.

 "Reynold who?"
 Maxwell joked.

 "Never in my time in council have I come across that before.
-They always seem to oppose everything that the council does."
+They [the group] always seem to oppose everything that the council does."

 Te Tatau o Te Arawa chairman Te Taru White said Maxwell had "played a very difficult and challenging role" balancing culture and mainstream ideas.